Aare-/SimpleUnityEventBus/README.md

 # SimpleUnityEventBus
-Very simple and robust implementation of unity event bus
+Very simple and robust implementation of event bus for unity